Altai Mountains panorama

 Evening

 Arrival at Base Camp 1 (Glacier View).
-Overnight in traditional gers overlooking the ice fields.
+Overnight in mobile expedition tents overlooking the ice fields.

 2